 You may think you have to settle for a small screen perhaps.
 Cheer up- we have good news!

-We have sorted out seven most popular and technically powerful tablets compatible with reading any range of comics.
-You don’t have to sacrifice other essential Tablet features for a quality reading time.
+We have sorted out the seven most popular and technically powerful tablets compatible with reading any range of comics.
+You don’t have to sacrifice other essential Tablet features for quality reading time.

 7 Best Tablet For Reading Comics